jasonwubz/aslr_buster/README.md

 Inputs needed: name of file and value of maximum payload size

 ### vuln_02.c
-This program reads a file of any name provided as an argument.
-The vulnerability is in the fread function where it tries to read more bytes than the buffer size.
+This program is opens a file with the name evil_file.
+No printf function is called prior to the execution of fread.

 Inputs needed: name of file and value of maximum payload size

 ### vuln_03.c
-This program is similar to vuln_02.c except the file it opens is fixed with the name evil_file.
-No printf function is called prior to the execution of fread.
+This program is similar to vuln_02.c except that file of any name can provided as an argument.
+The vulnerability is in the fread function where it tries to read more bytes than the buffer size.

 Inputs needed: name of file and value of maximum payload size

 ### Sample of Expected Output
 Below is a sample of the successful exploitation.
 All three exploits will produce a similar shell.
 The libc address will always be different due to ASLR.